 Oracle Workflow Home Page-Use this tool for centralized access to the web-based features of Oracle Workflow.
 The Business Event System management and administration is the most important feature exposed through this home page.

-For more information on the Business Event System, see the Oracle Workflow Guide.
+For more information on the Business Event System, see Oracle Workflow Administrator's Guide.